Can NASCAR solve calendar criticism in 2020?

 Kevin Harvick, like Busch, believes that the season finale should be rotated between venues in an attempt to emulate the NFL's Super Bowl.

 There has been a groundswell of criticism regarding "cookie-cutter tracks" or 1.5-mile tracks, deemed to be too similar to each other and lacking interest compared to other circuits.
-That's led to a demand for more short tracks in the ilk of the popular Bristol.
+That's led to a demand for more short tracks like the popular Bristol.

 It was no surprise that in the yearly state of NASCAR media conference, president Steve Phelps was asked for his take on the calendar.